humenda/GladTeX/manpage.md

 **-i** _CLASS_
 :   CSS class to assign to inline math (default: 'inlinemath').

+**-K**
+:   keep LaTeX file(s) when converting formulas

+    By default, the generated LaTeX document, containing the formula to be converted, are removed after the conversion (no matter whether it was successful or not).
+If it wasn't successful, it is sometimes helpful to look at the complete document.
+This option will keep the file.

 **-l** _CLASS_
 :   CSS class to assign to block-level math (default: 'displaymath').

+**-n**
+:   Purge unreadable caches along with all eqn*.png files.

+    Caches can be unreadable if the used GladTeX version is incompatible.
+If this option is unset, GladTeX will simply fail when the cache is unreadable.

 **-m**
-:     Print error output in machine-readable format (less concise).
+:     Print error output in machine-readable format (less concise, better parseable).

     Each line will start with a key, followed by a colon, followed by the value, i.e. `line: 5`.

 **-o** _FILENAME_
 :   Set output file name. '-' will print text to stdout.
 Bydefault, input file
-    name is used and .htex extension is replaced by .html.
+    name is used and the `.htex` extension is replaced by `.html`.

 **-p** _`LATEX_STATEMENT`_
 :   Add given LaTeX code to preamble of document.
 That'll affect the conversion